chase-eck/academic-kickstart/content/publication/ebt-snap-mpcf/index.md

 ---
-title: "The Effect of Electronic Benefit Transfer Cards on the Food Consumption of SNAP Recipient"
+title: "The Effect of Electronic Benefit Transfer on the Marginal Propensity to Consume Food out of SNAP"
 authors:
 - admin
 author_notes: